-Terms such as “outbreak” and “public health emergency” appear regularly in headlines about monkeypox.
+Terms such as “outbreak” and “public health emergency” appear regularly in headlines about mpox (formerly known as monkeypox).
 Every day seems to bring news of rising case counts — maybe even in your hometown.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 It’s enough to leave you worried and wondering whether you’re at risk of getting randomly infected by the virus.
-How exactly does monkeypox spread?
+How exactly does mpox spread?
 And is this another COVID-19 situation?

 For answers, we turn to infectious disease specialist Kristin Englund, MD.